Analysis of GBP/USD 24-hour TF.

 Analysis of fundamental events.

-1) The pound/dollar pair has returned to the Ichimoku cloud again.
-If it manages to gain a foothold above it again, then the trend may change to an upward one, and in this case, we advise buying the pair since the probability of forming a new upward trend will increase significantly.
+1) The pound/dollar pair has returned to the Ichimoku cloud again and will try to gain a foothold above it again next week.
+If it succeeds, then the trend may change to an upward one, and in this case, we recommend buying the pair since the probability of forming a new upward trend will increase significantly.
 The first target will be the resistance level of 1.4099.
-So far, it cannot be said that the price has overcome the Ichimoku cloud.

-2) Bears can still return to the market, as there was no clear overcoming of the Ichimoku cloud.
-However, the critical line has been overcome, so we do not recommend selling the pound at this time.
+2) Bears are still holding the initiative in their hands, as the price is still located below the Ichimoku cloud.
+Nevertheless, the critical line has been overcome, so we do not recommend selling the pound at this time.
 If there is a rebound from the Senkou Span B line, and the price is fixed below the Kijun-sen line, we recommend selling the pair again with a target of 1.3400.

 Explanations to the illustrations: